-Cyber-attack: where country, sector and organisation stakeholders need to understand the potential impacts of an attack, and the pre and post event practices to mitigate associated risks.
+Cyber-attack: where country, sector and organization stakeholders need to understand the potential impacts of an attack, and the pre and post event practices to mitigate associated risks.

-Physical infrastructure construction: using an immersive scenario that includes a dynamic and free-thinking adversary, with capabilities greater than prevailing biases and assumptions allow, organisations could be forced to confront undesirable and unintended consequences, yielding insights that can enable better preparation and anticipation of future crises and risks.
+Physical infrastructure construction: with an immersive scenario that includes a dynamic and free-thinking adversary, with capabilities greater than prevailing biases and assumptions allow, could force organisations to confront undesirable and unintended consequences, yielding insights that can enable better preparation and anticipation of future crises and risks.

 Pandemic: an effective tool for assessing immediate crisis response capabilities.
-As organisations have experienced throughout the current Covid-19 environment, it's a response with clear leadership and agility that has been a winning formula in maintaining focus in the face of deteriorating conditions and has demonstrated an organisation's resilience.
+As organisations have experienced throughout the current Covis-19 environment, it's a response with clear leadership and agility that he been a winning formula in maintaining focus in the face of deteriorating conditions that has demonstrated an organisation's resilience.
 It is imperative to test and stress an organisation's response and continuity plans during a war game.